FearlessNite345/denalistaterp-docs/src/content/docs/docs/sops/leo.md

 ### **Introduction**

-LEOs in **Fearless Roleplay (FRP)** must follow these rules to ensure fairness, respect, and proper roleplay.
+LEOs in **Denali State Roleplay (DSRP)** must follow these rules to ensure fairness, respect, and proper roleplay.

 :::note
 Ensure you are familiar with all server guidelines before beginning your role.